Maxime-spr/Maxime-spr-Ma412_Final_Project_SPENCER/README.md

 ## Repository Structure

 - `code_method/`: Contains the Python source code file.
-  - `choosecluster.py`: Python code searching the number of clusetrs of the dataset.
+  - `choosecluster.py`: Python code searching the number of clusters of the dataset.
   - `clustervisualize.py`: Python code to visualize the clusters of the dataset.
   - `compRegression.py`: Python code whiwh compare the three regression method(Ridge, Lasso and Elastic net) to determine the most efficient.
   - `DBSCAN.py`: Python code using the DBScan clustering method on the dataset.